purp0s3/Brinks/README.md

 # Brinks
-A dummy toy store website using Java and Apache Tomcat.
+### A dummy toy store website using Java and Apache Tomcat.
+Mixed en-us and pt-br.